 Establish a Lead Management System

 The first step to keeping your leads happy is knowing who they are and what they need.
-How can you do that if you don’t have a system for managing them?
+How can you do that if you don’t have a system for managing leads?

 A lot of businesses start out small and think that a spreadsheet will be enough to track all of their customers and leads.
 However, as a business expands, this approach can get out of hand pretty quickly.